MaxandreOgeret/lessn-dev-env/README.md

  - Postgres 11
  - PHP 7.2 & Composer

- You connect you can use the key or "vagrant" as login and password.
+ To connect use the ssh key or "vagrant" as login and password.